CMaxK/cs_sentiment/README.md

 * Process text to be used for LLM inference
 * Run inference
 * Establish "base truth" dataset to create an accuracy metric.
 I decided 20% of entire dataset was sufficient to establish a baseline accuracy score.
-* Once happy with score, I run EDA within jupyter notebooks to extract insights
+* Once happy with score, I run analysis within jupyter notebooks to extract insights
 * Package code and related files, create pytest unitests to check functions are correct as well as to monitor model performance if it falls below established threshold.
 * Create CI to automate tests, linting etc.